 It's always fun to try new and different foods and drinks when you're traveling, but sometimes you just don't know what to order.
-Here are a few drinks you can try on a trip to Mexico, and some links to recipes in case you would like to make them at home because these are also the perfect drinks to liven up any Mexican fiesta, whether it's Cinco de Mayo or Mexican Independence Day -- or any other day of the year.
+If your of legal drinking age in Mexico, here are a few drinks you can try on a trip, and some links to recipes in case you would like to make them at home because these are also the perfect drinks to liven up any Mexican fiesta, whether it's Cinco de Mayo, Mexican Independence Day—or any other day of the year.

 Paloma is the Spanish word for dove.
 This is a popular tequila cocktail.
 It's made with a Mexican grapefruit-flavored soft drink such as Fresca or Squirt, tequila blanco, and ice, and served with a wedge of lime.
 If straight tequila is too strong for you, you'll probably enjoy a refreshing paloma.

 If you think you don't like tequila or mezcal, it may be that you haven't had the good stuff.
 Ask your bartender for a recommendation, or look for one that says 100% Agave on the bottle.
 Añejo tequilas and mezcals are aged for at least a year and will be smoother and darker than those that haven't been aged as long.
 Remember that a good mezcal or tequila is meant to be sipped and savored.
 Lime and/or orange wedges on the side are optional.
 You can also try some sal de gusano, salt mixed with chili powder and ground up worms (the ones you'll find at the bottom of some bottles of mezcal).

 A Bandera Mexicana ("Mexican flag") can refer to a shot of tequila served with a shot of lime juice and one of sangrita (literally "little blood"—a chaser that usually contains orange and tomato juice, grenadine, and some spices), making up the colors of the Mexican flag in three separate shots.
 It could also refer to a shooter that contains three different layered ingredients with the national colors.